SiddhiSingh25/SiddhiSingh25/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on A Welding Shop Project
+- 🔭 I’m currently working on something big that I reveals in OCT 2024.
 - 🌱 I’m currently learning React.
 - 👯 I’m looking to collaborate on Frontend Projects.
 - 💬 Ask me about Frontend Technologies.